|Style||Fully Escorted & Guided

 Continue to Dublin and set out on a panoramic tour to discover Dublin's Fair City.
 The north side of the River Liffey offers great striking monuments such as the General Post Office (GPO) on the city main thoroughfare, O'Connell Street, or the Custom House along the quays, as well as the Phoenix Park, one of the largest public parks in Europe.
 The south side appears more sophisticated with its vast Georgian squares, such as Merrion Square where Oscar Wilde's House can still be found, its colorful doors, along with Grafton Street and its quality shops.
 Not so far from St. Stephen's Green, in Kildare Street, you can see the house of Bram Stoker, the author of Dracula.

 Visit Trinity College, the oldest University in Ireland, founded in 1592 by Elizabeth I. Within its walls, you will be able to admire Parliament Square and its 18th Century edifices.
 The visit of the ancient library, containing over twenty thousand manuscripts, is often surprising by its splendor.
 The 9th Century Book of Kells, famous for its precious illuminations, is exhibited in these premises.
 Enjoy the balance of the day at leisure.
 Accommodations: Ballsbridge Hotel or similar for 2014 departures; Bewley's Hotel Ballsbridge or similar for 2015 departures.
 Breakfast provided.

 Optional Excursion: Music & Dinner at a Pub, $69.
-Take advantage of an optional evening of festive entertainment at a local pub including a 3-course dinner & live music. ($69 per person, excludes beverages)
+Take advantage of an optional evening of festive entertainment at a local pub including a 3-course dinner & live music.
+Price excludes beverages.

 Day 10: Dublin/USA.
 After a final Irish breakfast, bid farewell to Ireland as your journey comes to an end.
 Transfer to the airport for your return flight.
 You will arrive in New York later today.
 Breakfast provided.